What We Fund

 Funding is available for new or pilot projects.
 We do not fund existing programmes.

 BFSS will fund between 25% to 100% of the total project costs, but will give preference to projects with some degree of matched funding.

 We will fund projects which:

-- Improve access to education – including increasing the number of educational opportunities (including construction of classrooms or latrines), especially for girls, increasing the number of qualified teachers trained in inclusive, non-discriminatory practices and improving community attitudes to educating children who are often excluded or overlooked.
+- Improve access to education – including increasing the number of educational opportunities, especially for girls, (including construction of classrooms or latrines), increasing the number of qualified teachers trained in inclusive, non-discriminatory practices and improving community attitudes to educating children who are often excluded or overlooked.

-- Improve the sustainability of education projects – including educational projects with integrated community management or ownership, self-generating income and minimising their environmental impact.
+- Improve the sustainability of education projects – including encouraging educational projects with integrated community management or ownership, self-generating income and minimising their environmental impact.

 BFSS currently has two priority areas, and particularly welcomes applications which focus on:

 - Re-establishing education where the provision of education has suffered from conflict or natural disaster.

 - Enhancing the opportunities and reducing barriers for girls to access education

 Services which are available through the state-sponsored education system; existing projects, summer camps; bursaries or scholarships; expeditions, volunteering trips and conferences; international travel; feeding programmes; and projects where salaries, transport or running costs are the main expense.